LucasRochaFernandes/Conceitos_React_ToDoList/README.md

-## Description
+### Description
-- This project is a challenge, made by the education platform Rocketseat, that tests the basics of React
+This project is a challenge, made by the education platform [Rocketseat](https://www.rocketseat.com.br/), which practices the basic concepts of React through Jest tests